lapps/org.lappsgrid.examples/README.md

 ## Option #1. using `Metadata` module

 One way to generate a JSON object is to use [`metadata`](http://lapps.github.io/org.lappsgrid.metadata/) module.
-It has these classes for generating JSON string:
+It contains wrapping classes for generating JSON string:

 * [`ServiceMetadata`](http://lapps.github.io/org.lappsgrid.metadata/index.html?org/lappsgrid/metadata/ServiceMetadata.html): provides JSON schema for a `ProcessingService` as well as getters and setters.
 * [`DataSourceMetadata`](http://lapps.github.io/org.lappsgrid.metadata/index.html?org/lappsgrid/metadata/DataSourceMetadata.html): provides JSON schema for a `DataSource` serive as well as getters and setters.